SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 ⭐︎ <span class="orangeText">For those that can't deal with night</span> ⭐︎

-Linger on these floors and hunt monsters to level up.<br/>This is basically the last area where you can fight during the daytime if you can't deal with night.<br/>Be careful of Kengo while checking rooms, and then step in place near the exit and hunt until the wind blows.<br/>Hide behind a wall or object while waiting so that you don't get tackled by Sr. Yanpii right away,<br/>and use arrows to soften it enough so that it can be defeated in one hit.
+Linger on these floors and hunt monsters to level up.<br/>This is basically the last area where you can fight during daytime if you can't deal with night.<br/>Be careful of Kengo while checking rooms, and then step in place near the exit and hunt until the wind blows.<br/>Hide behind a wall or object while waiting so that you don't get tackled by Sr. Yanpii right away,<br/>and use arrows to soften it enough so that it can be defeated in one hit.

 ### Lave Field (21-23F)